Home

 Well-Defined Templates or Reuse

-If the pre-made system or template already covers layout and structure, setting up a wireframe may not be necessary.
+If a pre-made system or template already includes the required layout and structure, setting up a wireframe may not be necessary.

 Minor Updates